Foresite Labs is a center for entrepreneurial innovation at the nexus of data science and healthcare.

 - Co-founded Theravance, Inc., (Total Market Cap of $2.68B) which subsequently changed its name to Innoviva, Inc. (NASDAQ: INVA) and with its spin-off Theravance BioPharma, Inc. (NASDAQ: TBPH), the companies have a combined market capitalization of $2.68 billion.

-- Earned BS and BSEE from Yale University in Applied Math and Computer Science and M.S. from MIT, MD and MBA from Harvard University.
+- Earned a BS and BSEE from Yale University in Applied Math and Computer Science, an MD and an MBA from Harvard, and graduated from the Harvard/MIT HST Program

 - Member of Yale’s University Council and the advisory committee of the Yale School of Engineering & Applied Science.